 Vlastuin, 26, has used the social media network since 2013 to document her life as an Army combat medic at Fort Leonard Wood in Missouri, her home state.
 One post — a selfie after her graduation from Air Assault School two years ago — suddenly elevated her page.
 She has amassed 36,500 followers and is known as an “influencer,” someone who’s established credibility and a high level of engagement online.

 Scammers use Vlastuin’s image — and sometimes her name — to develop relationships with Instagram and Facebook users.
 After being duped, some of them have tracked down Vlastuin’s authentic account and told her they’d been tricked into sending money.
-Some expect her to repay them, others seek the same relationship with her that they believed they had with the impostor.
+Some expect her to repay them; others seek the same relationship with her that they believed they had with the imposter.